FEAScript/FEAScript-core/CONTRIBUTING.md

 All files in the FEAScript-core codebase should follow this structure:

-1. **Banner**: All files start with the FEAScript ASCII art banner
+1. **Banner**: All files start with the FEAScript ASCII art banner.
 2. **Imports**:
-   - External imports (from npm packages) first, alphabetically ordered
+   - External imports (from npm packages) first, alphabetically ordered.
-   - Internal imports next, grouped by module/folder
+   - Internal imports next, grouped by module/folder.
-3. **Classes/Functions**: Implementation with proper JSDoc comments
+3. **Classes/Functions**: Implementation with proper JSDoc comments.

 Example: